drinkbird/drinkbird.github.io/privacy.md

 # Update

-This Privacy Policy was last updated on: Friday, August 6th, 2016.
+This Privacy Policy was last updated on: Tuesday, December 26th, 2017.

 *Should we update, amend or make any changes to our privacy policy, those changes will be posted here.*